MuhammdHaseeb/learning-javascript/README.md

 A: here are two two different syntaxes for different purposes.
 One syntax is for printing variable/object/function etc. syntax: alert(name of variable/object/function write here in parenthesis); the other syntax is for printing any message that need to be displayed on the user, that synax is following alert("");

+ Q:  How do you actually write JavaScript code?
+ A:  Using the right indentation level, using semicolons, and adding comments.
+After every statement, you should insert a semicolon.
+With comments, you can tell the interpreter to ignore some lines of the file.
+There are two ways to write comments.
+You can either write single-line comments or multi-line comments.
+Whatever comes after the // on the line will get ignored.
+The second one is multiline; it is written by starting with /* and ending with */.

+What is prompt in js?
+ A: In JavaScript, we use the prompt() function to ask the user for input.
+As a parameter, we input the text we want to display to the user.
+Once the user presses “ok,” the input value is returned.
+We typically store user input in a variable so that we can use the information in our program.

 ///$$$$$$$$$$$$$$$$$$$$$         Static Vs Dynamic websites      $$$$$$$$$$$$$$$$$$$$$$$////
 A static website is one with stable content, where every user sees the exact same thing on each individual page.